-kdb is the default debugger, however kgdb can be specified as the active debugger. kgdb allows the kernel to be debugged with gdb as if it were a user application. gdb runs on a separate system containing a copy of the vmlinux file and the matching source, and communicates with the kernel being debugged through the console's serial port or over Ethernet.

-More information can be found in Chapter 12.
+kgdb allows the kernel to be debugged with gdb as if it were a user application. gdb runs on a separate system containing a copy of the vmlinux file and the matching source, and communicates with the kernel being debugged through the console's serial port.
+More information about kgdb can be found on the web at kgdb.sourceforge.net.